This is one method for avoiding doldrums from having an Invincible Hero

 - The title character in Macbeth gets a moment of this at the climax of the play.
 Despite being subjected to two No Man of Woman Born moments in rapid succession (including the Trope Namer) leading him to realize that his opponent would probably win and Macduff's offer of clemency, he refuses to stand down.
 This is appropriate since while it does not undo his horrific acts it does confirm his status as a Tragic Hero.

-- Speaking of Command and Conquer, an example from Command & Conquer: Generals: the GLA.
+- Command & Conquer: Generals: the GLA.
 Yes, they're absolute monsters and are in no way sympathetic, but they end up taking on both China and the United States, with only hideously outdated weaponry, guerilla tactics and vast numbers.
 The GLA even manage to bring a crushing defeat to the American forces in Europe, although they are soon crushed themselves by the Chinese afterwards.

 - Maleficent in Kingdom Hearts, especially in Birth by Sleep.
 She never gives up on her ambitions, or allows herself the luxury of true failure.
 Evil as she is, you have to respect that.
 She even fought Sora face-to-face in the first game without hesitation or fear.
 Remember that Sora hasn't just defeated all her allies and most of her Heartless troops before the battle but also he had the help of Beast, a nine foot tall creature with claws and teeth who has no problems taking down even the strongest Heartless with just one punch.
 It takes guts to fight something like that.

 - The Turks in Final Fantasy VII, who lack the mako-enhancements and materia arsenal of the heroes but still put up a good fight when confronted.